 The trick is, of course, to cut calories without feeling deprived whilst making sure you are not compromising on nutrition and the Superdrug Some Body range aims to do just that whilst helping you to “be more you”.

 You’ll also find the prices are quite purse-friendly too – with the protein powder at £17.99 for 600g, the Teatox at £15.99, the Natural Bars at £1.49 and the popcorn at £0.79.

 A few smart swops and hopefully I’ll lose a couple of pounds so I can get back into my favourite party dress – and jeans!

-You can find out more at Superdrug.com where the Some Body range is on offer at buy 1 and get 2nd half price.
+You can find out more about the Some Body range at Superdrug.com.